From A Wiki of Ice and Fire

 A Storm of Swords

 Word eventually reaches the Twins of Robb Stark's marriage to Jeyne Westerling instead of a Frey as promised.
-Ryman Frey, Lord Walder's new heir, withdraws House Frey's support from the King of the North in outrage.
+Ser Ryman Frey, Lord Walder's new heir, withdraws House Frey's support from the King in the North and of the Trident in outrage.

-According to Merrett Frey, Lord Walder is not long for the world and when he dies it will be every other Frey for himself.
+According to one of his sons, Merrett, Lord Walder is not long for the world and when he dies it will be every other Frey for himself.
 Walder Frey, though a tyrant, believes in taking care of his own, even the ones who disappoint him.
-When Stevron Frey was heir it was different, as he was raised by Walder Frey to believe that blood was blood, but his sons and grandsons (now the new heirs) do not feel the same way.
+When Stevron Frey was heir it was different, as he was raised by Walder Frey to believe that blood was blood, but his sons and grandsons, now the new heirs, do not feel the same way.
+Merrett and Petyr Frey are hanged by outlaws, the Brotherhood Without Banners, in the Riverlands.

 A Feast for Crows